 Content that Evolves with the Industry

-Fintech and other trends in the future of finance will have significant impact on investments firms, career paths, and compensation trends.
+Fintech and other trends in the future of finance will have a significant impact on investment firms, career paths, and compensation trends.
 CFA Institute is poised to lead with our respected thought leadership, dedicated practice analysis, and close ties to the industry.

 Become a Member of CFA Institute

 You don’t have to be a CFA charterholder—or even a candidate in the CFA Program—to become a member of CFA Institute.
 We offer two types of membership—regular and affiliate—to reflect the range of experiences investment professionals have.
 Membership to CFA Institute and a local society gives you access to career resources, networking opportunities, continuing education, and other benefits that support you beyond the curriculum and exams.

 Are you ready to earn a charter and join the ranks of elite investment professionals?